arushi32588/FinPilot-X/README.md

 - Make decisions together with AI
 - And **gamify financial literacy**

-It is **Gen Z-centric**, safety-first, and designed to be explainable, collaborative, and offline-capable.
+It is a safety-first platform, and is designed to be explainable, collaborative, and offline-capable.

 ---